 In this mini-lecture we will explore the key components which make up MUSE.
-These key components include the service demand, technoogies, agents and sectors.
+These key components include the service demand, technologies, agents and sectors.
 We will now explore what these components do and how they interact.

 # Learning objectives

 - Understand what the key components of MUSE are